Mind the gaps, mend the gaps

 Fig. 1 from Schwartz (2012).
 “Bivariate plot of ln M1 emergence age in months (y) versus ln cranial capacity in cubic centimeters (x) for a sample of anthropoids.”
 The hominins and humans are the open shapes, to which I’ve visually fitted the red line.

 It’s a very high correlation (r=0.98).
-This means that armed with simply an animal’s cranial capacity, which is fairly easy to estimate given complete enough fossils, one can estimate with a bit of confidence its likely age range for M1 emergence.
+This means that armed with simply an animal’s brain size (“cranial capacity” in the graph), which is fairly easy to estimate given complete enough fossils, one can estimate with a bit of confidence its likely age range for M1 emergence.
 With brain sizes between apes’ and ours, fossil hominins can be estimated to have erupted their M1s at younger ages than us.
 Many subsequent studies of tooth formation, based on the microscopic remnants of tooth development, have supported these inferences.
 So presumably, faster, ape-like dental development could be extrapolated to mean ape-like body growth rates and other aspects of life history as well.

 But although this is a tight relationship, there are deviations.
 As Schwartz notes in the article, and others have noted before, high correlations found when examining large interspecific groups (e.g., primates as a whole) often break down when the focus is on smaller groups of more closely related species (e.g., just apes).
 Based on the relationship figured above, humans are expected to erupt M1 around 7 years of age, but nearly all humans erupt M1 closer to 6 years (hence the open diamond for humans is below the regression line).
 What hominins appear to share in common with humans is a younger age at M1 eruption than expected for primates of their brain sizes (the red line I’ve added to the figure).